 Corn Starch Slurry

 Adding a corn starch slurry is an easy way to thicken sauce quickly.
-Simply combine equal parts cornstarch and water (start with 1/4 cup each).
+Simply combine equal parts cornstarch and water (start with 2-3 tablespoons of each) in a small bowl.
 Whisk until smooth, then stir into the sauce.

 To add creaminess on top of thickness, add up to 1/2 cup of heavy whipping cream to the mixture.
 Add incrementally until desired thickness has been reached.